- Release date set for August 21

 Should you care about House of the Dragon?

-By the time House of the Dragon arrives, we think curiosity for a Game of Thrones prequel series will be higher than it would've been two years ago, when the show ended divisively.
+By the time House of the Dragon arrives, we think curiosity for a Game of Thrones prequel series will be higher than it would've been three years ago, when the show ended divisively.

 The big names in the cast and shift in time frame do make the series sound intriguing – the pressure will just be on to make the stakes feel as grand as they were in the main series, which is tough when we ultimately know what happens to House Targaryen.

 Still, we have missed seeing CG dragons destroy stuff over the past couple of years.
-If nothing else, hopefully this series will have plenty of that.
+If nothing else, hopefully this series will have plenty of that, and in any case, George R. R. Martin has said he "loved" the rough cuts of the House of the Dragon episodes he's seen so far – so it at least sounds like Game of Thrones fans are in for a treat.